temp-remember-to-delete/docker-hy.github.io/data/part-2/section-2.md

 The command fails due to a port clash, as each instance will attempt to bind to the same host port (8000).

 We can get around this by only specifying the container port.
-As mentioned in [part 1](/part1/#allowing-external-connections-into-containers), when leaving the host port unspecified, Docker will automatically choose a free port.
+As mentioned in [part 1](/part1/#allowing-external-connections-into-containers), when leaving the host port unspecified, Podman will automatically choose a free port.

-Update the ports definition in `docker-compose.yml`:
+Update the ports definition in `podman-compose.yml`:

 ```yaml
 ports: